Computerized physician order entry: Risks

-CPOE presents several possible dangers by introducing new types of errors.
-Automation causes a false sense of security, a misconception that when technology suggests a course of action, errors are avoided.
-These factors contributed to an increased mortality rate in the Children's Hospital of Pittsburgh's Pediatric ICU when a CPOE system was introduced.
-In other settings, shortcut or default selections can override non-standard medication regimens for elderly or underweight patients, resulting in toxic doses.
-Frequent alerts and warnings can interrupt work flow, causing these messages to be ignored or overridden due to alert fatigue.
-CPOE and automated drug dispensing was identified as a cause of error by 84% of over 500 health care facilities participating in a surveillance system by the United States Pharmacopoeia.
-Introducing CPOE to a complex medical environment requires ongoing changes in design to cope with unique patients and care settings, close supervision of overrides caused by automatic systems, and training, testing and re-training all users.
+A 2005 study at the Children's Hospital of Pittsburgh reported an unexpected increase in mortality in the pediatric intensive care unit following the introduction of a commercially sold CPOE system; the authors attributed the increase primarily to workflow changes during the admission of critically ill patients, including delays in initiating treatment and reduced bedside presence of clinicians.
+In other settings, shortcut or default selections in the order interface can override non-standard medication regimens — for example for elderly or underweight patients — resulting in toxic doses.

+Frequent alerts and warnings during order entry can interrupt workflow, leading to messages being ignored or overridden through alert fatigue.
+CPOE and automated drug dispensing were identified as a cause of error by 84% of over 500 health care facilities participating in a surveillance system operated by the United States Pharmacopoeia.
+Introducing CPOE into a complex medical environment requires ongoing design changes to accommodate unique patients and care settings, close monitoring of automatic overrides, and continuing training of all users.